 The first International Games are held outside the USA, as Special Olympics gains a greater global foothold.
 New health programs mark a turning point as well.1 Min Read

-Our fourth decade is all about growth -- exponential growth around the world.
+Our fourth decade is all about growth.
 Millions of athletes are taking part in thousands of competitions every year.
 The sun never sets on the Special Olympics movement!3 Min Read

 As the movement continues to grow, the joy of Unified Sports is bringing together people with and without intellectual disabilities on every continent.
 We invite the world to come play with us -- and experience the transformative power of sports!5 Min Read